 Poverty is often at the root other issues like sex trafficking, where women in lower socio-economic situations are vulnerable.
 The reports of single mothers and university students turning to webcamming suggest a similar financial struggle.

-But webcamming has a perception problem: It’s widely believed that webcamming is different from and less stigmatized than prostitution, also that it is safer than meeting a buyer face to face.
-But as we will see, the idea of webcamming being a risk-free industry is a fantasy.
+But webcamming has a perception problem: It’s widely believed that webcamming is different from and less stigmatized than selling sex, also that it is safer than meeting a buyer face to face.
+But as we will see, the idea of webcamming being a risk-free industry is, itself, a fantasy.

 Not safe behind the screen

 Throughout the world, the webcamming industry has become saturated.
 Cam girls in Western countries compete with models from lower-income countries like Romania, Columbia, and the Philippines.
 These countries are known as hubs for the webcam industry, and models usually work under contract to studios sometimes working in exploitative conditions or as cybersex trafficking victims.

 The huge number of webcammers means performers need to be creative.
 To actually make money, they need to find a niche audience and have some marketing and relationship building skills to entice clients.

 The industry may have begun with “stripteases” on camera, but just like in mainstream porn, consumers get bored with basic sex acts and request something new.
 One of the supposed perks of webcamming is the ability to say no to requests a model may be uncomfortable performing, but saying no can result in poor reviews hurting their ability to book other clients.
 Make no mistake, consumers can and do make degrading fetish or even violent requests to pay the bills.

 One extreme case shows how the webcam industry can be deadly.